gitmachtl/scripts/cardano/mainnet/README.md

-# Description - Useful setup scripts
+# Description - Useful setup scripts - Mainnet Shelley Era

 ## First of all, you don't need them all!
 [Examples](#examples) are at the bottom of this page :-)